jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-Russia\-affiliated threat groups engaging in influence campaigns continue to try to sow distrust between Ukrainian populations and European partners who support Kyivboth governmental and civilian.
+Russia\-affiliated threat groups engaging in influence campaigns continue to try to sow distrust between Ukrainian populations and European partners who support Kyiv—both governmental and civilian.
 One of the more prominent cyber\-enabled influence campaigns targeting populations outside of Ukraine involved a series of operations showing similar